ChiragAgg5k/asclepius/docs/Code Working.md

+# Code Working

+The code is divided into different modules inside the package named _asclepius_, which are then combined to form the final code.
+The modules are:
 ## Dashboard

 The custom Tkinter dashboard is a tool that provides a visual interface for analyzing and interpreting data in a project.
 It has a main class named Dashboard, which has an `__init__` function for defining the height, width, appearance, dataset, and header variables.
 These variables are used across other methods in the dashboard.
 The dashboard has different methods, such as `navigation`, `title`, `display`, and `change_appearance`.